 V-safe helps to collect more information

-If you choose to get vaccinated, the CDC is committed to making sure that it is safe for all individuals.
+When you get vaccinated, the CDC will continue to monitor the vaccine to make sure it’s safe for all individuals.

 To help gather more information about the safety of the COVID-19 vaccine during pregnancy and lactation, those who receive the vaccine are encouraged to enroll in V-safe, CDC’s smartphone-based tool to check-in on people’s health after they receive the COVID-19 vaccine.